ADNF-Clustering: An Adaptive and Dynamic Neuro-Fuzzy Clustering for Leukemia Prediction: Background

 \subsection{Limitations of Supervised Approaches}

 Despite impressive results, most clinical CNN systems rely on supervised learning, which demands large volumes of expert‐annotated images.
 High‐quality labeling in medicine is expensive, time‑consuming, and subject to inter‐observer variability: experts may disagree, and annotations can be probabilistic or context‑dependent \cite{b19}.
 Label noise introduced by these inconsistencies can degrade model accuracy and generalization.
 Moreover, models trained on data from a single institution often suffer from dataset shift when deployed elsewhere, due to differences in imaging protocols, hardware, and patient populations \cite{b20}.
 While techniques such as data augmentation, transfer learning, and domain adaptation mitigate these issues \cite{b21}, they do not eliminate the fundamental dependency on labeled data.
+To reduce reliance on labels, unsupervised and self-supervised methods have gained traction.
+A popular strategy is to repurpose pretrained CNNs as fixed feature extractors: by forwarding raw medical images through an ImageNet-trained or domain-specific network (with its classification head removed), one obtains high-dimensional embeddings that capture semantic content without requiring new annotations \cite{b22}.
+These embeddings discard irrelevant pixel-level noise while preserving diagnostically salient information, enabling subsequent analysis in a lower-dimensional feature space.
+In this work, we employ EfficientNetV2-M as the backbone feature extractor, as it provides an advantageous trade-off between accuracy and computational efficiency compared to earlier CNN families.
+Its compound scaling and optimized architecture allow extraction of rich, semantically meaningful representations while keeping inference cost manageable, an aspect particularly relevant in medical imaging pipelines, where both precision and efficiency are critical.
+After evaluating several candidate architectures, EfficientNetV2-M emerged as the optimal choice, consistently offering the best balance between discriminative power and computational overhead.